William Penn: Persecutions and imprisonments

-A plaque memorialising Penn's trial at Old Bailey; in 1688, Penn was imprisoned and held in solitary confinement in the Tower of London following his publication criticising the practices of the Catholic Church and Church of England.
+A plaque memorializing Penn's trial at Old Bailey; in 1688, Penn was imprisoned and held in solitary confinement in the Tower of London following his publication criticizing the practices of the Catholic Church and Church of England.

 In 1668, Penn published the first of many pamphlets, Truth Exalted: To Princes, Priests, and People.
 He was a critic of all religious groups, except Quakers, which he saw as the only true Christian group at that time in England.
 He branded the Catholic Church "the Whore of Babylon", defied the Church of England, and called the Puritans "hypocrites and revelers in God".
-He lambasted all "false prophets, tithemongers, and opposers of perfection".
+He lambasted all "false prophets, tithe mongers, and opposers of perfection".
 Pepys thought it a "ridiculous nonsensical book" that he was "ashamed to read".

 In 1668, after writing a follow-up tract, The Sandy Foundation Shaken, Penn was imprisoned in the Tower of London.
 The Bishop of London ordered that Penn be held indefinitely until he publicly recanted his written statements.
-The official charge was publication without a licence but the real crime was blasphemy, as signed in a warrant by King Charles II.
+The official charge was publication without a license, but the real crime was blasphemy, as signed in a warrant by King Charles II.
 Placed in solitary confinement in an unheated cell and threatened with a life sentence, Penn was accused of denying the Trinity, though this was a misinterpretation Penn himself refuted in the essay Innocency with her open face, presented by way of Apology for the book entitled The Sandy Foundation Shaken, where he sought to prove the Godhead of Christ.

-Penn said the rumour had been "maliciously insinuated" by detractors who wanted to create a bad reputation to Quakers.
+Penn said the rumor had been "maliciously insinuated" by detractors who wanted to create a bad reputation to Quakers.

 Penn later said that what he really denied were the Catholic interpretations of this theological topic, and the use of unbiblical concepts to explain it.
 Penn expressly confessed he believed in the Holy Three and the divinity of Christ.

 In 1668, in a letter to the anti-Quaker minister Jonathan Clapham, Penn wrote: "Thou must not, reader, from my querying thus, conclude we do deny (as he hath falsely charged us) those glorious Three, which bear record in heaven, the Father, Word, and Spirit; neither the infinity, eternity and divinity of Jesus Christ; for that we know he is the mighty God."